CpaterCodes/CV/README.md

 - Acebook group Rails Project (https://github.com/ajbacon/acebook-true-GrIT): CSS styling and some backend logic
 - Command Line Income Tax Calculator (https://github.com/CpaterCodes/Income-Tax-Calculator-RB): A more basic solo project, focusing on a complex operation
 - Bank Tech test Practice App (https://github.com/CpaterCodes/Bank-Test-Practice): A simple program built to simulate a bank account and print a statement
+- Explorum (https://github.com/CpaterCodes/Explorum): A Rails application intended to practice and gain a deeper understanding of the framework

 ## Skills